TheHenryWills/CountryWrangler/README.md

 `phone_to_alpha2` accepts a string or integer representing a phone number in international format (E.164) and returns the corresponding ISO-3166-1 alpha-2 country code of the phone number's origin.
 If the input is not a valid phone number, the function returns `None`.

 > **Warning**
-> Please ensure that the input provided is a valid phone number, as almost any numerical input can be matched to an alpha 2 country code.
+> Please ensure that the input provided is a valid phone number, as almost any numerical input can be matched to an alpha-2 country code.
 This function does not validate whether the input is a phone number.

 ```python